learntheropes/learn-the-ropes/content/pages/en/assumptions.md

 ---
 The articles in this blog are written by a random pleb.
 I don't consider myself an expert in any of the fields I'm covering.
 I'm only sharing my personal experiences in these fields.
+## Goals
 The main goals of the blog are:
 - Improve my writing skills in **English**, **Spanish**, **Italian**.
-- **Test Nuxt** futures before using them in my production projects.
+- Test Nuxt futures before using them in my production projects.
-- Receive constructive **feedbacks** to improve my knowledge and procedures.
+- Receive constructive feedbacks to improve my knowledge and procedures.
+## Assumptions

-I assume that the audience is not sharing my same views but the same situation:
+- I assume that the audience is not sharing my same views but the same situation:
 I'm a location independent guy, I spend most of my time between 3 countries and 2 continents.
 This means I can't relay on a personal home server always powered and online.
 Therefore, solutions like [Umbrel](https://umbrel.com/) or [self-hosted LND node](https://github.com/lightningnetwork/lnd) are not viable and will not be considered in my articles.
-I'm particularly interested in investigating alternative solutions for people on my same situation that want to preserve their privacy and security.
+- I'm particularly interested in investigating alternative solutions for people on my same situation that want to preserve their privacy and security.
+- I usually mix three languages, one native and two learned, quite a challenge for an individual not well versed for foreign languages.
+This blog help me to keep them separeted in differnet folders.
+If you notice some mixing, let me know in the comment and I will fix it.
+- Finally, my libertarian education started a few years ago when I started investigating Bitcoin.
+But I come from 30 years of sacolaist family, socialist friends and sicialist edication.
+If you find something inconsistent in my posts, let me know in the comments and I will do my best to fix it.
+## Contents
 I will write about:
 - **Location independence** (a term that I much prefer over the *digital nomad* buzzword) and all the related matters, with a special focus to **personal finance** for a bitcoiner that still needs to deal with a fiat world.
 - Online **privacy** and **security** (and maybe offline?
 Who knows, we will see).